Jemimahosei/CornellSOUP/design-plan/design-journey.md

 - make footer smaller on upcoming events page
 - make photos smaller on upcoming events page when page is resized to narrow
 - center flyer on join us page when page is resized to narrow
 - make photos bigger on home page (image carousel) when the page is very narrow

+Isabel:
+- resize images in carousel
+- fix groupme link on join us page
+- double check that photos resize upon narrowing (follow example from past events page)

+Robyn:
+- add padding
+- fix big footer on one page
+- add email and groupme to footer
+- look into hover effect on image carousel buttons
+- uniform headings on all pages
+- double check that photos resize upon narrowing (follow example from past events page)

+Jemimah:
+- put groupme link in upcoming events page (Manhunt)
+- fix to "event details" on dropdown button on upcoming events page
+- double check that photos resize upon narrowing (follow example from past events page)

 ## Grading (Final Submission)